Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

 \begin{itemize} \item Mode 0: no sediment transport.
 For flow conditions below the threshold of sediment motion, both layers consist of pure water (Figure \ref{fig_vertical_structure}.b).

 \item Mode 1: bedload only.
 Flow conditions are such that only the lower layer carries sediment and the upper layer consists of pure water (Figure \ref{fig_vertical_structure}.c).
+The model is primarily concerned with this type of transport.

 \item Mode 2: total load.
-At higher flow conditions, the bedload layer has reached a saturation point and sediment entrains into the upper layer, where it is treated as suspended load (Figure \ref{fig_vertical_structure}.d). \end{itemize}
+We relax the assumption of an upper layer consisting of clear water, such that at higher flow conditions, the bedload layer has reached a saturation point and sediment entrains into the upper layer, where it is treated as suspended load (Figure \ref{fig_vertical_structure}.d).
+Only low concentrations of suspended sediment are considered.\\ \end{itemize}